Langtang Valley Trek - 14 Days

 Essential Information

-Best time to trek Langtang Valley Trek
+Best time to trek the Langtang Valley Trek

 According to the other trekking destinations in Nepal, the Langtang Valley trekking has its best season and the perfect time to explore the Langtang National Park.
 Many trekkers travel for trekking during spring and autumn as this season has the best climate, moderate temperature, clear weather conditions, and well-managed trekking trails to make the trek easy.
 Trekking during the hard winter season and rainy conditions might ruin your trek because of extremely harsh weather and climate conditions.